Article 50: The people who will negotiate Brexit

-Mr Tusk, a former Polish prime minister, is loathed by Poland's nationalist government that tried and failed to unseat him as president of the European Council.
+Mr Tusk, a former Polish prime minister, is loathed by Poland's nationalist government that tried and failed to unseat him.
 But he has the respect of other European leaders for his handling of the conflict in eastern Ukraine, the migrant crisis and the Greek debt negotiations.

 He has warned the UK not to expect to cherry-pick its way out of the EU and he has rejected British threats to walk away without a deal.
 But he has spoken of his aspiration for a "smooth divorce" with the two sides breaking up as "good friends".

 Mr Tusk is from Poland's Kashubian minority and grew up in Gdansk, the Baltic port city where anti-communist demonstrations, led by the Solidarity trade union, erupted in the 1980s.